12 Best Things To Do In Wales This Summer

 Lying almost entirely within the Pembrokeshire Coast National Park, the trail displays an array of coastal flowers and birdlife, as well as evidence of human activity from Neolithic times.

-From St Dogmaels in the north to Amroth in the south, the trail covers almost every kind of maritime landscape from steep limestone cliffs, undulating red sandstone bays, volcanic headlands, beaches, estuaries and flooded glacial valleys.
+From St Dogmaels in the north to Amroth in the south, the trail covers almost every kind of maritime landscape from steep limestone cliffs, undulating red sandstone bays, volcanic headlands, beaches, estuaries and flooded glacial valleys - highlighting some of the most beautiful places in Wales.

 Completing the coast path in one go takes 10 to 15 days so most visitors walk a section at a time.